[Updated 21 Oct 2022]

 Have some fun comparing your DNA with ancient samples.
 Run the Archaic DNA Matches report to display your ‘heat map’, and see if your kit produces any mostly-orange rows, and also check the red & blue heat map row at the bottom, which identifies segments that match across multiple kits.
 Then run One-to-one Autosomal DNA Comparison reports on the individual archaic kit number samples, which are available from the left column of the heat map itself, and listed with additional details on Felix Immanuel’s website (www.y-str.org/p/ancient-dna.html).

-Ancestor Projects is a new feature providing unique applications designed for groups of 20 or more GEDmatch kits with something in common – perhaps a large family group, a shared surname, a geographic origin, trait or other characteristic.
+Ancestor Projects provides unique applications designed for groups of 20 or more GEDmatch kits with something in common – perhaps a large family group, a shared surname, a geographic origin, trait or other characteristic.

 Click the Ancestor Projects link on the Dashboard to view the current groups, and the application instructions if you have a group that may benefit: